thomasjbradley/markbot/README.md

     # Creates a `screentshots.path` entry for each HTML file
     screenshots: [320, 400, 608, 960, 1440]

+    # You can add the `except` entry to all types to prevent all theses defaults from applying to specific files
+    except:
+      - 'test.html'

   # Supports any of the entries that `css` supports
   css:
     valid: true